RealTimeChris/Jsonifier/ReadMe.md

 }

 ```
-- To generate the string, call the `Jsonifier::refreshString()` method with an argument of type `JsonifierSerializeType`, set to either Json or Etf, depending on which one you would like to generate, and then call the `std::string` operator or the `std::string&&` operator of the Jsonifier class Jsonifier_Dll to acquire the string. **(Note: The `std::string` operator copies the string out of the `Jsonifier` class Jsonifier_Dll, while the `std::string&&` operator moves it out of the `Jsonifier` class Jsonifier_Dll.)**
+- To generate the string, call the `Jsonifier::refreshString()` method with an argument of type `JsonifierSerializeType`, set to either Json or Etf, depending on which one you would like to generate, and then call the `std::string` operator or the `std::string&&` operator of the Jsonifier class to acquire the string. **(Note: The `std::string` operator copies the string out of the `Jsonifier` class, while the `std::string&&` operator moves it out of the `Jsonifier` class.)**
 ```cpp
 serializer.refreshString(JsonifierSerializeType::Json);
 return serializer.operator std::string&&();